 Answer: Technically speaking, you don’t have to store opened bottles of ketchup and mustard in the refrigerator.

-But it’s a good idea all the same, since you’ll get a lot more mileage out of them if you do, as condiment manufacturers like French's point out.
+But it’s a good idea all the same, since they will last much longer if you do, as condiment manufacturers like French's point out.

-Due to their high acid content, both mustard and ketchup will keep fine for about a month in the pantry.
+Due to their high acid content, opened bottles of mustard and ketchup will keep fine for about a month in the pantry.
 But after that, their flavor, appearance and texture will begin to break down and deteriorate much more quickly at normal room temperatures than in the cooler 40° F storage conditions of the refrigerator.